EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 Betancourt.
 Developer interest in Boston-area physics workshop in the fall?
 Yes/no.

+Margossian.
+What is the best approach to compare the efficiency of two ODE solvers / more generally Stan functions?
+I've written tests in C++ that use the clock() function.
+But the measurements I get for CPU times do not agree with what I observe when I run the full Stan model (i.e. using time required to produce 1000 independent samples as a metric).

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term, including speculation and brainstorming._

 * __Developer name.
 Short description.__